-You no longer are required to follow a notice of claim requirement for bringing a lawsuit against a public institution.
-The strict guidelines imposed by New York’s notice of claim requirements, when not adhered to, result in the court’s dismissal of the claim against the government body.
+You no longer are required to follow notice of claim requirements for bringing a lawsuit against a public institution.
+If you do not adhere to the strict guidelines imposed by New York’s Court of Claims Act, the court may dismiss your claim against the government body.
 New York’s new child sex abuse laws explicitly eliminate this requirement.

 How New York’s New Child Sex Abuse Law Affects Criminal Charges

 As a child victim of church sex abuse, you will likely want to know if and how New York’s new child sex abuse law affects criminal charges against abusers.
 They do, and here is how:

 Victims of Child Sexual Abuse Can Press Criminal Charges Up Until the Victim’s 28th Birthday

 You can press criminal charges against your abuser:

 - Until you reach your 28th birthday for felony charges